 - Chicken raw, cut to preference

 Pictured below is 2/3 cup grated parmesan cheese, with 2 Tbsp shredded, 1.5 tsp garlic powder, 1 tsp cayenne pepper, and some salt & pepper.
+Having more shredded cheese as a coating will give it more of a crispier coating, but more grated helps with the consistency and additional flavors like cayenne and garlic.

 The amount of breading is completely dependent on the size of the pieces, so only use the recipe as a reference.
 Larger pieces of meat require less breading than small pieces of the same amount of chicken.
 Cook time too varies widely from the size of the chicken.
 It’s mostly the thickness, but the rest of the size is a bit important too.
 How many you are cooking affects it a bit, but only to a certain point.
-Unless it’s a really thick cut of chicken, when it is nice and crispy on the outside, should be cooked all the way through.
+Unless it’s a really thick cut of chicken, when it is nice and crispy on both outsides, it should be cooked all the way through.
 Be sure to test by cutting open the largest piece until you can confirm this method works for the thickness you use.

 You can also use egg and heavy whipping cream to coat the chicken before you dredge it in your flour and cheese mixture.
 Or even coat it in pork rinds or ground lupin.
 You can even skip the coating and cook it straight on the pan with a bit of butter or oil, but you will probably not get the nice crust you are looking for.
 Just tossing chunked chicken in a little bit of parmesan will help.